benonboldstreet/Inventoryapp/README.md

 - Implement retry mechanisms for failed operations

 ## Contact Information
-For questions or support, please contact me located on Mobile of email at work
+For questions or support, please contact me located on me mobile